 Once you turn on your light bar, they are instantly bright, no wait times.
 You won’t have to wait for them to reach full brightness and you can turn them back on right after turning them off.
 You’ll also get 25,000+ hours of life out of them.

 LED lights are a great option if you can afford the price.
 Depending on the manufacturer, you can pay anywhere between $15-over $1,000.
-Yes, that’s a huge price range, I know.
-But certain kinds have more features such as these Northpole off road lights and these Rigid Industries floodlights.
+Yes, that’s a huge price difference, I know.
 They are essentially the same thing except one is a big brand name and the other isn’t.

 HID lights, or high-intensity discharge, are much different than LED light bars.
 They are made with Xenon gas, an alternative to halogen.
 When the Xenon passes over an electrical charge, it makes the bulbs burn brighter than most other bulbs, including LED’s.

 The HID bulbs only produce a fraction of their output when they are first turned on.
 They require 15-20 seconds to reach full illumination.
 Once they are turned off, they require another 5-10 seconds to cool off before they can be re-lit.

 - 15-20 second wait for full ignition, 5-10 second wait for re-ignition